RichardCByrne/CI-MS3-Floral-Reef/README.md

 2. Selected 'Connect your application' as the connection method.
 3. Python was selected as the driver and version 3.6 or later was chosen.
 4. Connection string was copied.
-5. A .gitignore and env.py file were created, and the env.py file was added to the .gitignore file so as to prevent any sensitive information being uploaded to GitHub.
+5. A .gitignore and env.py file were created, and the env.py file was added to the .gitignore file to prevent any sensitive information being uploaded to GitHub.
-6. An os environement default variable called "MONGO_URI" was declared with a value of the Connection String.
+6. An os environment default variable called "MONGO_URI" was declared with a value of the Connection String.
-7. A 'mongo_project.py' file was created and the following code was added:
+7. A 'mongo_project.py' file was created, and the following code was added:

    ```python
     # Imports relevant libraries